canonical/opensearch-operator/docs/how-to/access-using-oauth.md

 ## Deploy the Identity Platform on MicroK8s

-### Prepare MicroK8s and add it to the existing controller.
+### Prepare MicroK8s and add it to the existing controller

-Install microk8s and enable hostpath-storage, dns and metallb plugins:
+Install MicroK8s and enable hostpath-storage, dns and metallb plugins:

 ```shell
 sudo snap install microk8s --classic